serverless/serverless-python-requirements/README.md

  * MacOS & Windows: For now this only works with pure Python modules unless running serverless on the same architeture as AWS (x86_64 Linux).
  * if using the `package` directive in `serverless.yml` ensure that `.requirements` and `requirements.py` are included.

+## Manual invocations

+The `.requirements` and `requirements.py` files are left behind to simplify development.
+To clean them up, run `sls requirements clean`.
+You can also install them manually for local development with `sls requirements install`.